 Eccentric exercises focus on strengthening the muscle whilst it lengthens (rather than shortens).
 This happens to control a movement.
-So in this case a therapist applies a force and the patient slows it down.
-The athlete is postioned on their back and the therapist at their foot end.
+So, in this case, a therapist applies a force and the patient slows it down.
+The athlete is positioned on their back and the therapist at their foot end.
 The therapist forcefully moves the leg out to the side and the patient controls and slows down the movement.

 Hip Adduction with Band

 Hip adduction is the movement of bringing the leg across the body.
 This is used in kicking.
 The piriformis muscle is a small muscle found deep in the buttocks.
 It can be troublesome, especially in runners and can result in nerve compression and sciatica symptoms.
 To strengthen the hip abductors on the outside of the joint, the athlete starts with a resistance band anchored to a doorway or chair leg and wrapped around the ankle.
 The leg is taken out to the side as far as possible, before slowly returning to the starting position.

 Hip flexion is the movement of bringing the thigh forwards.
 Performing this exercise with the knee bent reduces the input from the quads and uses mainly the Iliopsoas muscle.
 The patient lies on their back with the band wrapped around the thigh and ankle as shown.
 They then pull the knee up towards the body, keeping it slightly bent at all times.
 Slowly return to the start position and repeat.

 The bridge exercise is a great one for strengthening the bum muscles and the hamstrings.
 It can be used in rehabilitation and also for toning purposes.
 The athlete starts lying on their back with the knees bent and feet flat on the floor.
 They tend to raise the buttocks and lower back up off the floor as high as possible.
 Ensure to really squeeze the glute muscles.
 This position can be held for as long as required.
 Slowly return to the start position and repeat.